ragalina/cse15l-lab-reports/lab-report-3.md

     technical/government/Env_Prot_Agen/tech_adden.txt:0
     technical/government/Env_Prot_Agen/tech_sectiong.txt:0

 Similarly, ```grep -c``` can be used the print the number of instances of a specific word for all the files in a directory.
-Here, we can track how many times "climate" is used in each .txt file within Env_Prot_Agen.
+Here, we can track how many times "climate" is used in each .txt file within technical/government/Env_Prot_Agen.

     (base) ragalinapalaka@Ragalinas-MacBook-Pro skill-demo1 % grep -c "chameleon" technical/*
     grep: technical/911report: Is a directory